Inclusive learning organizations harness diversity in the workplace to achieve organizational goals.

 What is an inclusive learning organization?

 Peter Senge, in his book The Fifth Discipline, describes a learning organization as a group of people working together collectively to enhance their capacities to create results they really care about.
-An enterprise learning organization, therefore, facilitates the learning of its members and continuously transforms itself to remain competitive in today’s business environment.
+An corporate learning organization, therefore, facilitates the learning of its members and continuously transforms itself to remain competitive in today’s business environment.
 An inclusive learning organization facilitates learning based on the unique proficiencies and abilities of its diverse people and their needs across different jobs and work settings to make them productive contributors to its goals.

 Learning at the workplace is not the same as before.
 Thanks to the Internet, we can find any desired information easily and quickly today.
 So, merely acquiring knowledge would not count as learning anymore.
 People need to learn how to apply their own unique perspectives arising from the knowledge they acquire to advance organizational goals.
 An inclusive learning organization transforms the benefits of multiple perspectives emerging from its diverse workforce into improved performance outcomes.
 Enabling such inclusive learning would differentiate an organization from its competitors.

 With increasing automation in the workplace, repetitive manufacturing and service jobs are getting phased out.
 Rote-learned skills, therefore, are not the requirement of the day.
 Rather, higher-level thinking skills, sense-making skills, and skills that help create unique insights are the priority.
 These are the kinds of skills machines aren’t good at, but at which humans excel.
 Such skills cannot be codified easily, and humans would still be required to perform these tasks.
 An inclusive learning organization enables such thinking skills in people and taps on their diverse perceptions.
 It adapts workforce planning and development strategies to ensure alignment with future skill requirements to remain competitive in an ever-changing environment.